 - Know the Health Consumer

 - Knowledge of Subject Matter and Existing Resources

 - Communication and Instruction

-To earn level 2 CHIS you need 12 CE hours worth of courses and webinars and those 12 CE must cover core competencies 6-8
+To earn level 2 CHIS you need an additional 12 CE hours worth of courses and webinars, and those 12 CE must cover core competencies 6-8:

 - Literacy and Health Literacy

 You can see a grid of classes and their competencies on the MLA website.
 Competencies also listed on the NNLM class page.

 We offer training via live webinars, on-demand classes, online classes and recorded videos.

 Upcoming CHIS classes